Wall Street Praises Diamondback Energy Inc. (FANG) After Recent Earnings Report

 Morgan Stanley gave a rating of “Overweight” to FANG, setting the target price at $65 in the report published on December 11th of the previous year.

-During the last 5 trading sessions, FANG rose by +1.31%, which changed the moving average for the period of 200-days by +92.79% in comparison to the 20-day moving average, which settled at $75.77.
-In addition, Diamondback Energy Inc. saw 69.61% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FANG fell by -12.13%, which changed the moving average for the period of 200-days by +38.15% in comparison to the 20-day moving average, which settled at $77.81.
+In addition, Diamondback Energy Inc. saw 49.03% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FANG starting from Hawkins Thomas F., who sale 10,000 shares at the price of $83.66 back on Mar 08.
-After this action, Hawkins Thomas F. now owns 22,391 shares of Diamondback Energy Inc., valued at $836,630 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FANG starting from Van’t Hof Matthew Kaes, who sale 1,900 shares at the price of $77.24 back on Mar 19.
+After this action, Van’t Hof Matthew Kaes now owns 67,043 shares of Diamondback Energy Inc., valued at $146,747 using the latest closing price.

-Cross Michael P, the Director of Diamondback Energy Inc., sale 3,000 shares at $85.54 during a trade that took place back on Mar 05, which means that Cross Michael P is holding 16,829 shares at $256,620 based on the most recent closing price.
+Hawkins Thomas F., the Exec.
+VP – Land of Diamondback Energy Inc., sale 10,000 shares at $83.66 during a trade that took place back on Mar 08, which means that Hawkins Thomas F. is holding 22,391 shares at $836,630 based on the most recent closing price.

 Stock Fundamentals for FANG